Bound-Preserving Finite-Volume Schemes for Systems of Continuity Equations with Saturation: Introduction

 The analysis of cross-diffusion systems which include potential or non-local terms is nevertheless quite challenging.
 We highlight a series of recent works \cite{jungel2015boundedness, jungelzamponi,jungelzamponi2} which deal with a family of cross-diffusion systems without drift terms; they exploit the gradient-flow structure of the systems to define global solutions with global pointwise bounds.
 The entropy dissipation techniques used there are not only essential to define the solutions, but also to determine their long-time asymptotics.
 Similar results have only been achieved for systems with drift terms in a handful of specific cases \cite{BDFS18,BCPS20}.

-The design of numerical schemes that preserve the structural properties of the solutions to \eqref{eq:saturatedadvectionsystemintro} and \eqref{eq:multispeciesgradientflowintro}, and thus, that are suitable to explore their rich qualitative behaviours, is desirable.
-To that end, there are two crucial aspects that beg consideration.
-The first one is the saturation effect, due to $\psi(\sigma)$, which arises in these models due to volume exclusion effects, see for instance \cite{DBLP:journals/nhm/AlmeidaBPP19}.
-The total density of the system has a natural global bound, which must be preserved by the numerical scheme, along with the non-negativity of the species' densities.
-The second one is the gradient-flow structure, present in many models.
-In these cases, a scheme which captures the dissipation at the fully discrete level (a \textit{structure-preserving scheme}) is desirable.
+This work is concerned with the design of numerical schemes that preserve the structural properties of the solutions to \eqref{eq:multispeciesgradientflowintro}, and thus, that are suitable to explore their rich qualitative behaviours.
+To that end, two crucial aspects beg consideration.
+The first one is the saturation effect, due to $\psi(\sigma)$, which arises in these models due to volume exclusion effects, see for instance \cite{DBLP:journals/nhm/AlmeidaBPP19}; the total density of the system has a natural global bound, which must be preserved by the numerical scheme, along with the non-negativity of the density of each species.
+The second one is the gradient-flow structure, present in many applications; in these cases, a scheme which captures the dissipation at the fully discrete level (a \textit{structure-preserving scheme}) is desirable.
 We emphasise that the saturation terms affect the rate of energy dissipation of the system, and therefore their proper discretisation is required for this goal.

-While numerical works for continuity equations are abundant (\cite{CCH15,PZ18,S.C.S2018,B.C.H2020} among others), few deal with the saturation effects as well as systems \cite{S.C.S2019,LZ21}, and none do so in full generality.
+While numerical works for continuity equations are abundant (\cite{CCH15,PZ18,S.C.S2018,B.C.H2020,E.R2020} among others), few deal with the saturation effects as well as systems \cite{S.C.S2019,LZ21}.
 The work \cite{DBLP:journals/nhm/AlmeidaBPP19} proposes an upwind scheme for scalar Fokker-Planck-like equations in chemotaxis, where the saturation effects only act on the drift term.
 A series of works by J\"{u}ngel and collaborators (\cite{jungel2021discrete} and the references therein) propose finite-volume schemes for cross-diffusion systems without drifts; there, a hard volume-filling constraint is imposed by expressing one solution variable in terms of the rest.